bow/crimson/README.md

 $ crimson picard /path/to/a/picard.metrics
 ```

-You can also write to a file directly by specifying a file name.
-The following command
+You can also write the output to a file by specifying a file name.
+The following
-writes the output to a file named ``converted.json``:
+command writes the output to a file named `converted.json`:

 ```shell
 $ crimson picard /path/to/a/picard.metrics converted.json
 ```

-Some parsers may also accept additional input format.
+Some parsers may accept additional input formats.
 The FastQC parser, for example, also
 accepts a path to a FastQC output directory as its input: